California Independent Adoption

 Although the birth parent can revoke this agreement during the initial 30-day period after signing, after this 30-day period the document serves as an irrevocable consent to the adoption.
 The Adoption Service Provider keeps the original of the agreement and then forwards it, along with any other supporting documentation, to the California Department of Social Services (CDSS) or the county adoption agency handling the case.

-Within 180 days after the filing of the petitioner, the CDSS or county adoption agency will investigate the proposed independent adoption.
+Within 180 days after the filing of the petitioner, the CDSS or county adoption agency will conduct an investigation.
 After their investigation, they will prepare a report and issue a recommendation regarding the adoption.
 The court may grant the agency additional time to file the report, if necessary.

 After the investigative agency’s report has been filed with the court, the adoption can be set for hearing.
 Both the prospective adoptive parent(s) and the child to be adopted must appear before the court.
-At the hearing, the Adoption Agreement, Adoption Order and Court Report of Adoption are submitted if not previously filed with the Court.
+At the hearing, the Adoption Agreement, Adoption Order and Court Report of Adoption are submitted.